Agile-IoT/node-red-contrib-agile-googledrive/README.md

 <p>A node to upload files to the google drive API. </p>

-<b>Important: This the google drive authorization only works on localhost and public domains
+<b>Important: This the google drive authorization only works on localhost and public domains.
+The current agile-os implementation is not supported by Google</b>

 <h1>Instructions</h1>
 <h2>Configuration</h2>